hayleenighbert/fruitsandveggies/README.md

-# fruitsandveggies
+# Fruits and Veggies
-A sorting game built with AngularJS
+##A simple sorting game built with AngularJS!